dx-han/dx-han/README.md

 -->

-Recently, I'm a CMU graduate student major in software engineering.
-I worked as a data scientist for applied machine learning and business analysis for the last three years.
+Recently, I'm a CMU graduate student major in management information systems (software engineering track).
+I worked as data development engineer and data scientist for the past three years.
 And now, I decide to be a software engineer as my next career goal.
-I firmly believe that interdisciplinary talent is who I could be.
+I firmly believe that an interdisciplinary talent is someone who I could be.

 - ⚡ Fun fact: I'm a big fan of Overwatch.
 Heros never die~